51 Worked Examples: Fluid Flows

 Worked Example #17

-An incompressible gas flow in a exhaust system encounters a change in the size of the exhaust pipe as it transitions to the muffler.
-The exit diameter of the muffler pipe is = 4.1 inches and the diameter of the inlet header pipe is
+An incompressible gas flow in an exhaust system encounters a change in the size of the exhaust pipe as it transitions to the muffler.
+The exit diameter of the muffler pipe is = 4.1 inches, and the diameter of the inlet header pipe is = 2.2 inches.
+The exhaust gas is discharged at a speed of = 14.3 ft/s.
+If the static pressure difference between the header and the muffler is measured using a U-tube water manometer, then calculate the height between the two columns.
+Assume 1-dimensional flow and no losses.
+Also assume that slug/ft and slug/ft.

-and because constant in this case (the flow is stated to be incompressible) then
+And because constant in this case (the flow is stated to be incompressible), then

 Therefore, solving for the inlet velocity gives